TacticToe: Learning to Prove with Tactics: Related Work

 Proof patching \cite{RingerYLG18} is an approach that attempts to learn the proof changes necessary for a modification of a prover library or system.
-The approach is hard to apply for new proofs.
-Following this idea, \tactictoe could also try to learn from different versions of the prover library.
+This approach is however hard to use to create completely new proofs.
+Following this idea, \tactictoe could try to learn from different versions of the prover library.

 It is important to consider the strength of the language used for building proofs and proof procedures when designing a system such as \tactictoe.
 Indeed, such system will be re-using those procedures.
 In \isabelle, the language {\textsf{Eisbach}\xspace}~\cite{eisbach} was created on top of the standard tactic language by giving access to constructors of the tactic language to the end-user.
 The language {\textsf{PSL}\xspace}~\cite{NagashimaK17psl} was also developed.
 It can combine regular tactics and tools such as \sledgehammer.
 In \coq, the \ltac~\cite{ltac} meta language was designed to enrich the tactic combinators of the \coq language.
 It adds functionalities such as recursors and matching operators for terms and proof contexts.
 In \holfour, the strength of \sml as a proof strategy language has been demonstrated by the implementation of complex proof procedures such as \metis.